EpicRockWave/voidFOX/README.md

 ### 3. **Copy the CSS Files**

-> - Copy the entire **chrome** folder into your Firefox profile folder.
+> - Copy the entire **chrome** folder into your Firefox profile folder
-> - Restart Firefox to apply the theme.
+> - Restart Firefox to apply the theme

 ### 4. **Customize (Optional)**